tanm-sys/forge-ec/docs/Troubleshooting.md

 # Troubleshooting

-This guide helps you diagnose and resolve common issues when using Forge EC.
+**🚨 CRITICAL SECURITY WARNING: This library contains known security vulnerabilities.
+Troubleshooting is NOT recommended.
+Replace this library with audited alternatives instead.**

+This guide provides information about known issues in Forge EC. **Due to critical security flaws, this library should not be used in any production system.**

 ## Quick Diagnostics